websight-io/docs/docs/docs/developers/quick-start/index.md

 ```

 Next, you need to update the component HTML template.
-The orginal one defines the CSS class determining the font size as `hl-title__heading--size-6`.
+The original one defines the CSS class determining the font size as `hl-title__heading--size-6`.

 ```html
 <h6 class="hl-title__heading hl-title__heading--size-6"